Back to Blog

 • The CFPB requires US-based providers to disclose all fees and exchange rates upfront before you confirm a remittance transfer.

-Understanding hidden fees in international money transfers starts with understanding how banks actually make money on cross-border payments.
-The costs go far deeper than a single transfer charge.
 The full picture of international money transfer fees and rates is more complex than most people realise, and that complexity is precisely what providers rely on.

 How Banks Profit Beyond the Transfer Fee